Cody Wilson: Personal life

+2018 criminal case

 In August 2018, Wilson was accused of paying a 16-year-old girl $500 for sex in a hotel room in Austin, Texas.
 When police issued a warrant for his arrest on September 19, 2018, Wilson was in Taipei, Taiwan.
 He was arrested by Taiwanese authorities after the U.S. cancelled his passport and therefore, he no longer held a valid visa.
 Taiwan's National Immigration Agency subsequently deported him to the United States.
 After his return on September 23, 2018, he was released on $150,000 bond from Harris County Jail in Houston.

 On December 28, 2018, Wilson was indicted by the State of Texas for sexual assault, a second-degree felony.
 Wilson's defense attorney, F. Andino Reynal, stated that Wilson believed the girl to be a consenting adult, and that SugarDaddyMeet.com, the website where they met, required users to declare they are at least 18 years of age before they could create an account.

 On August 9, 2019, Wilson pleaded guilty to injury of a child, a third-degree felony, in exchange for a deferred adjudication and a seven-year term of probation.
-The plea deal kept Wilson from receiving a criminal conviction but required him to temporarily register as a sex offender for the duration of his probation.
-He was additionally sentenced to 475 hours of community service and a $1,200 fine.
+He was sentenced to seven years of probation, 475 hours of community service, and a $1,200 fine.
+As part of his probation terms, Wilson was required to register as a sex offender for the duration of his probation.
+During the sentencing hearing, Judge Brad Urrutia noted there was "sufficient evidence to find you guilty beyond a reasonable doubt" for more than the negotiated charge.

 In 2023, Vice reported that Wilson completed his probation in November 2022, after which the charges and case were dismissed as provided for under the terms of his plea agreement.